WillTheFarmer/apache-logs-to-mysql/.github/README.md

 MySQL `apache_logs` schema currently has 49 Tables, 853 Columns, 168 Indexes, 66 Views, 7 Stored Procedures and 43 Functions to process Apache Access log in 4 formats
 & Apache Error log in 2 formats.
 Database normalization at work!
 ## MySQL Access Log View by Browser - 1 of 66 schema views
+Current schema views are Access and Error Attribute Primary tables created in normalization process with simple aggregate values.
+These are primitive data presentations of the log data warehouse.
+ApacheLogs2MySQL is the 'EL' of the 'ELK' Stack.
+The Web interface with Drill Down Capability and [apache/echarts](https://github.com/apache/echarts) Log Visualization integration in development is the 'K' of the 'ELK' Stack.

 MySQL View - apache_logs.access_ua_browser_family_list - data from LogFormat: combined & csv2mysql
 ![view-access_ua_browser_family_list.png](./assets/access_ua_browser_list.png)
 ## MySQL Access Log View by URI